omeka/Documentation/source/Reference/controllers/helpers/ThemeConfiguration.rst

         Process the theme configuration form.

-        For file elements, this will save them using the storage system or remove them as is necessary.
+        For file elements, this will save them using the storage systemor remove them as is necessary.

         :param Zend_Form $form: The form to save.
         :param array $data: The data to fill the form with.